bitmuncher/bitrex/README.md

 Deployment tasks for Rex (rexify.org)

+This tasks install different server software directly from project pages.
+Do not forget to modify Rexfile for your needs!

+You must run the task bitrex:prepare_debian before you can install the servers.

 The following tasks are currently available:
 <pre>
  bitrex:cleanup_debian     Cleanup the system from unneeded stuff like compilers etc. (Debian)